 A diopter (D) is a unit of focusing power used to describe the amount of nearsightedness or focusing error (astigmatism) in the eye.
-Visian ICL surgery is designed to treat nearsightedness between -3D to -15D, and reduce nearsightedness up to -20D in eyes with up to 2.5D of astigmatism.
-If you have nearsightedness within these ranges, Visian ICL surgery may improve your distance vision without eyeglasses or contact lenses.
+Your eyeglass prescription is the usual way to tell how nearsighted you are and how much astigmatism you have.
+Visian Toric ICL surgery is designed to treat nearsightedness between -3.0D to -15.0D, and astigmatism between 1.0 and 4.0D.
+Visian Toric ICL surgery is designed to reduce nearsightedness greater than -15.0D up to -20.0D, and astigmatism between 1.0D and 4.0D.
+If you have nearsightedness with astigmatism within these ranges, Visian Toric ICL surgery may improve your distance vision without eyeglasses or contact lenses.